MatthijsKamstra/haxejs/08json/about.md

 and open your browser to <http://localhost:2000>

-You can also start the webserver with it's defaults (port:2000, host:localhost)
+You can also start the web-server with it's defaults (port:2000, host:localhost)

 ```
 nekotools server